-The McKenzie Highway (OR 242) opened for the season June 15.
-2020.
+The McKenzie Highway (OR 242) is currently closed for the season.
+It is planned for reopening on June 21, 2021.
 Please contact either the Willamette or Deschutes National Forests to learn about the status of campgrounds, trailheads and other facilities.

 Looking out from the Dee Wright Observatory.

 About McKenzie Pass Highway

 The McKenzie Highway is part of the McKenzie Pass - Santiam Pass National Scenic Byway.
 The McKenzie Highway (OR 242) section of the scenic byway begins at the junction with Oregon 126 near McKenzie Bridge and ends at the junction with U.S. Highway 20 and Oregon 126 at the city of Sisters.
 The highway travels between two federal wilderness areas, and countless historic, recreational, and scenic features and sites.
 The boundaries of the Mt.
 Washington Wilderness and Three Sisters Wilderness also border the highway.

 The route is also a designated Scenic Bikeway.
 The 38-mile McKenzie Pass Scenic Bikeway begins in Sisters, summits McKenzie Pass and ends at Belknap Hotsprings, offering a full day of mountain and forest views.
 The bikeway is rated difficult due to minimal shoulders and steep inclines.

 The highway route was originally built with private funds in the 1870s as a wagon toll road.
 The section between the towns of Blue River in Lane County and Sisters in Deschutes County (which includes the project area) became a Forest Road in 1919 (Oregon State Highway Commission, 1920).
 The road was relocated and widened in 1920, graded and surfaced between 1920 and 1924, and became an Oregon State Highway in 1925.